Tuesday, 5th May 1925

 – Tell me, who from your boys can be trusted?

-– Are you ready to churn few quid to catch the thieves?
+– Are you ready to part with a few quid to catch the thieves?

 – How much? – Michał was not exactly a keen spender.

-– Two local guys, a score each, when they do the job.
+– Two local guys, you pay a score each, when they do the job.
 Kind of evening shift.

-– Score each, forty together, OK.
+– Score each, totals forty, OK.
 Do you know someone here?

 – I would have been a very poor policeman indeed if I didn’t have my contacts in Bródno.
 I know some smart guys.
 They used to work in the metal factory on Szmulowizna, but after new taxes last year the workshop closed down.
 The dole dried up quickly and now they are in need.
 They wouldn’t help the police, but for me they can do the job.
 Now, can I talk with Edek and Julek?